jonathan-markland/CsGamesWithSDL2/readme.md

 The two functions you need to write are:

-- *OnPaint* : This function must take your data model, and draw it to your 'retro screen' bitmap using the 'window.Renderer' object supplied.
+- *OnPaint* : This function must take your data model, and draw it using the 'window.Renderer' object supplied.
+The library will call your OnPaint as and when necessary.

 - *OnFrameAdvance* : This function is called 50 times per second.
   You must take the current state of your data model, and update it